Arabic Language and Interdisciplinary Learning Program in Jordan

 Arabic Language: All levels beginner through advanced.
 This is a required course you must take while at Sijal, which will be taught by Sijal faculty.

-Content Course: Cooking around the Arab World, The History of Arabic Music, The Syrian Crisis, Contemporary Arabic Literature and Poetry, the Palestinian Revolution, The Archaeology of Jordan and the Middle East, or Colloquial Jordanian Arabic through the Media, taught by Sijal Faculty.
+Content Course: Cooking around the Arab World, The History of Arabic Music, The Archaeology of Jordan and the Middle East, or An Introduction to Arabic Calligraphy, taught by Sijal Faculty.

 By successfully completing the first session of the program you will earn one academic credit that counts towards graduation.
 Participation in both Sessions will result in two academic credits that count towards graduation.
 Please note that the summer program will not take the place of the college language requirement.
 Rather, studying the language for a semester or two would allow you to test into a higher level of Arabic.